collective/volto-hydra/README.md

 - determine which types of text format (node) appear on the quanta toolbar when editing rich text, including adding custom formats ([TODO](https://github.com/collective/volto-hydra/issues/109))
 - add a callback of ```onBlockFieldChange``` to rerender just the editable fields more quickly while editing (TODO)
 - specify parts of the text that aren't editable by the user which could be needed for some use-cases where style includes text that needs to appear.
 (TODO)

+Known bugs
+   - if you select the whole text and change its formats your frontend might throw slate error saying `Cannot get the leaf node at path [0,0] because it refers to a non-leaf node:` but it is due to proper syncing of json b/w  hydra.js & adminUI.
+   - At the end of line if you press format button then it will change the state (active/inactive) but frontend might throw slate error/warning that `Error: Cannot find a descendant at path [0,4,0] in node:`
+   - pressing ENTER is not implemented so, pressing it will have abnormal changes & error ([TODO](https://github.com/collective/volto-hydra/issues/33))
+   - any text also needs to be wrapped in a ```<span data-node-id="...">``` but this will be fixed in the future.

 #### Visual media uploading ([TODO](https://github.com/collective/volto-hydra/issues/36))